God Will Come to Save His People, Just as He Promised

 Why is this child born a “sign” to King Ahaz and to us?

 Such grace that God would even speak to a wicked king like Ahaz!
 What God said is even more surprising.
 He didn’t just promise deliverance and ask that Ahaz blindly trust him.
 God offered a sign to an unbelieving king to prove that he would keep his promise and save his people.
 How foolish of Ahaz to refuse!
 How sinful to make a pretense of piety!
-God, however, would let no sinful king stand in the way of deliverance for his people.
-So God chose the sign.
-Not merely a sign of Judah’s physical safety, God chose a sign that would prophesy the deliverance of the whole world from sin and death.
+However, God would not let a sinful king stand in the way of deliverance for his people.
+So God chose the sign that would prophesy the deliverance of the whole world from sin and death.
 A virgin would give birth to God in the flesh for the salvation of his people.
 In Christ Jesus, God kept every promise made.

 How do the verses added to this supplemental lesson broaden your understanding of this familiar prophecy?

 This supplemental lesson expands the first lesson to include both the geopolitical scene and the intermediate fulfillment of Isaiah’s prophecy.
 Both highlight the day’s theme that God will save his people just as he promised.
 When the people of Judah heard that Aram and Ephraim had allied against them, they were shaken.
 No wonder!
 Under King Ahaz, Judah had already lost in battle to Aram—with many prisoners carried away.
-They had also lost to the Northern Kingdom under Pekah.
-Consider the scope of their defeat in 2 Chronicles 28: in a single day Pekah killed 120,000 soldiers—including the prince, the officer of the palace, and the second-in-command of the kingdom.
-He also captured 200,000 wives, sons, and daughters.
-The magnitude of this defeat must have weighed heavily on the national consciousness.
 And now, Aram and Ephraim had joined forces to attack Judah; Judah had no chance whatsoever!
 Until God spoke and said, “It will not take place, it will not happen.”
 God will save his people, just as he promised.
 The enemies stacked against the people of God have proven impossible for us to withstand.
 The devil, the world, and our sinful flesh have defeated us again and again.
 We stand no chance in the battle; we must be lost.
 Until God speaks and says, “It will not take place, it will not happen.”
 Immanuel has come, just as God promised—the Savior of his people.

 Second Lesson – Romans 1:1-7